 “Both teams will draw upon the diverse skill sets of both companies to provide customizable vehicles that address market-specific needs.
 AYRO is committed to delivering purpose-built EV solutions that reflect the real-world needs of users.
 Our partnership should allow us to rapidly expand on this promise to serve a larger and more diverse set of commercial fleets.
 Karma’s manufacturing base in southern California has the potential to put AYRO’s production and fulfillment operations near the top in the industry and should give us a strategic advantage in the multibillion-dollar purpose-built EV market.”AYRO CEO Rod Keller

-One is the luxury electric vehicle niche and it launched Revero EV in this niche which has two variants (GS-e6 and GS-6L).
+One is the luxury electric vehicle niche, and it launched Revero EV in this niche with two variants (GS-e6 and GS-6L).

 Inland Empire and the Rise of Electric Vehicles

-Companies like karma Automotive, AYRO, Ontario-based KIGT, and Phoenix Motor Cars (manufacturer of all-electric medium duty vehicles) are some of the example companies making the region a leader in EV infrastructure and vehicle manufacturing.
+Companies like karma Automotive, AYRO, Ontario-based KIGT, and Phoenix Motor Cars (manufacturer of all-electric medium-duty vehicles) are companies making the region a leader in EV infrastructure and vehicle manufacturing.

 A Mesh of Growing Industries

 If you take a 30,000 feet view of how the Inland Empire’s economy is growing, two sectors will stand out.
-One is the logistics and distribution sector powering the country’s supply chain.
-The other is property and real estate market and there’s a lot to be desired in terms of innovation in the sector.
+One is the logistics and distribution sector, powering the country’s supply chain.
+The other is the property and real estate market, and there’s much to be desired in terms of innovation in the sector.

-However, apart from these two sectors you will come across a lot of mini-industries or clusters around cyber security, quantum computing, and emerging tech startups propping up throughout the region.
+However, apart from these two sectors, you will come across many mini-industries or clusters around cyber security, quantum computing, and emerging tech startups throughout the region.